calint/glosi/src/README.md

 * use of global variables
   - the application and engine is a singleton
   - engine code is in namespace `glos`
-* unity build with include order irrelevant
-  - the program is essentially one `cpp` file that is composed by including the application that includes the engine
   - most engine `hpp` files also define a global instance or instances of the defined type
 * rather than component-based and streaming data, a monolithic approach with shallow hierarchy is used, where object data is ordered in slices, as used by sub-systems with cache coherence in mind
 * `inline` functions